-B. Business professional attire
+B. Business Professional Attire

-Traditional, professional business attire is expected of all employees when representing the agency during meetings with external stakeholders and/or while attending training or conferences - unless a different dress code is advised by the host.
+Traditional, professional business Attire is expected of all employees when representing the agency during meetings with external partners/collaborators and/or while attending training or conferences - unless a different dress code is advised by the host.

-Examples of business professional attire:
+Examples of business professional Attire:

-- 1. Suit or sport coat, with dress pants or skirts which extend to a minimum of just above the knee, shirt and tie or blouse. - 2.
+- 1. Suit or sport coat, with dress pants or skirts which extend to a minimum of just above the knee, shirt, and tie or blouse. - 2.
 Dress pants or knee or longer length skirts with sweater. - 3.
 Dress shoes such as loafers, oxfords, pumps, or flats.

-C. Business casual attire
+C. Business Casual Attire

-Business casual dress will be permitted for those not meeting with external stakeholders.
+Business Casual Attire will be permitted for those not meeting with external partners/collaborators.

-Examples of business casual attire:
+Examples of business casual Attire:

-- Tops: All shirts with collars, business casual crewneck or V-neck shirts, blouses, and golf and polo shirts.
+- 1. Tops: All shirts with collars, business casual crewneck or V-neck shirts, blouses, and golf and polo shirts.
 Examples of inappropriate shirts include shirts with inappropriate slogans or graphics, tank tops, muscle shirts, camouflage, and crop tops. - 2.
-Pants: Casual slacks, trousers and jeans without holes, frays, etc. Examples of inappropriate pants include but are not limited to shorts, sweats, gym or workout attire, camouflage, and pants worn below the waist or hip line.
+Pants: Casual slacks, trousers, and jeans without holes, frays, etc. Examples of inappropriate pants include but are not limited to shorts, sweats, gym or workout Attire, camouflage, and pants worn below the waist or hip line.
 Leggings are acceptable if worn with a top or jacket that extends to mid-thigh. - 3.
 Dresses and skirts: Skirts will extend at minimum to just above the knee.
 If the dress or skirt contains a slit, it will extend no higher than just above the knee. - 4.
-Footwear: Casual slip-on or tie shoes, dress shoes and sandals, and clean athletic shoes.
+Footwear: Casual slip-on or tie shoes, dress shoes, sandals, and clean athletic shoes.
 Examples of inappropriate footwear include flip-flops and tattered or excessively dirty footwear.